oodle

 Making Changes

 After the refresh, you can manipulate the multiplex graph however you like.
-You interact with your noodle using commands.
+You interact with your noodle using noodle commands.
 Noodle executes the command and displays feedback to show you how the state of the noodle has changed.
 Some commands only change how information is displayed rather than the structure itself.

 Many commands use the current selection of doodles, the layermask, and/or the current layer as implicit parameters.
 Make sure you’re aware of the state of these UI elements.